ice-csic-astroexotic/ML-Poppyns/README.md

    ```commandline
    conda env create -f environment.yaml
    ```

+    !!! warning "macOS users"

+        For macOS users the `cudatoolkit` package has to be commented out in the environment file.
+        Otherwise the environment will not be resolved.

    NOTE: For macOS users the `cudatoolkit` package has to be commented out in the environment file.
+Otherwise the environment will not be resolved.

    This environment can be activated using
    ```commandline